Claude Darbos

-Claude Darbos (born 10 October 1936 in Saint-Paul-lès-Dax and died 7 November 2016 in the same town) was a French rugby union player who played for winger.
+Claude Darbos (10 October 1936 – 7 November 2016) was a French rugby union player who played as winger.
 He completed his entire career with the French club of the US Dax.

 Biography

 Claude Darbos joins the US Dax in junior category.

 He is the brother of Pierre Darbos, also a rugby player.

-During his career at the top level, he played in 1961 and 1963 the final of the championship of France, but did not win.
+During his career at the top level, he played in 1961 and 1963 the final of the French Rugby Union Championship, but did not win.
 After retirement, he became a coach at the US Dax rugby school.

-He died on November 7, 2016 at the age of 80.
+He died on November 7, 2016, at the age of 80.